 Saltillo's Museo de la Catrina

-This museum it seems was commissioned so as to better preserve the old Mexican tradition of paying homage to the dead.
+This museum, it seems, was commissioned so as to better preserve the old Mexican tradition of paying homage to the dead.
 All these skeletal figures have a sort of maniacal smile.
 Inviting the living to enjoy life before death takes them.
 During the pre-Hispanic times in these parts of Mesoamerica, the dead were honored much more so than today; they and were allotted more land than the usual grave sites of today.
 True observers of this pagan-like tradition will construct shrines that pay homage to dead celebrities and family members, though this is less common today.

 Most of the celebrity displays are unfamiliar to those who come from outside Mexico and especially Latin America.
 Many of the skeletal effigies are wearing clothes from the early 1900s from which La Catrina originates.
 She was originally the name of a 1910 zinc etching of a skeletal head wearing a stylish hat.
 The original work was made by Mexican printmaker José Guadalupe Posada.

-Over the last 100 years Catrina, who's namesake is this museum, has come to represent the spirit of Dia De Los Muertos, the Mexican holidays which coincides with the catholic All Souls and All Saints Day, which come after the mainstream American Halloween, which is also celebrated by Mexico's secular mainstream.
+Over the last 100 years Catrina, who's namesake is this museum, has come to represent the spirit of Día De Los Muertos, the Mexican holidays which coincides with the catholic All Souls and All Saints Day, which come after the mainstream American Halloween, which is also celebrated by Mexico's secular mainstream.

-The primary display of the tour includes the mummified remains of a woman wearing clothing from 100 years ago; Perhaps Catrina herself?
+The primary display of the tour includes the mummified remains of a woman wearing clothing from 100 years ago; perhaps Catrina herself?
 There's also a shrine to the late great Beatle John Lennon with a hat that he might have worn (you never know) alongside one of his solo albums with the lyrics and song titles translated into Spanish.